kurtis2221/gunmetal_fix/README.md

 This program requires at least .Net Framework 2.0 to run.

 Tested with Windows 10.
 Warning!
-This exe will modify a kernel function!
+This exe will modify a kernel (only for gundx.exe) function!
 Use at your own risk!

 ## Installation